akkadadam/liu-wei-diversity-framework/MAY20_READINESS_REPORT.md

    - ✅ Resolve GitHub authentication issues
    - ✅ Create and merge PR for diversity validation framework
    - ✅ Create test dataset library to address ERR8654123.pod5 issue
+   - ✅ Implement dataset chemistry compatibility checking
+   - ✅ Successfully download ERR8654123.pod5 with optimized parameters
+   - ✅ Verify pipeline readiness with real data
    - Create integration PR to bring changes back to drnaseq-stack

 2. **May 20, 2025**:
+   - Run final environment verification with `prepare_for_real_run.sh`
-   - Use the test dataset library for the real data run
+   - Execute the pipeline with real ERR8654123.pod5 data
    - Run comprehensive validation
    - Generate report for project stakeholders
-   - Continue attempting to download ERR8654123.pod5 from alternative sources

 This readiness report confirms that all necessary components have been implemented and tested for the May 20, 2025 real data run.
 The project is on track to meet all milestones in the 5-day roadmap.

 ---

-*Report updated: May 18, 2025, 9:50 PM EDT*
+*Report updated: May 19, 2025, 07:15 AM EDT*